-As depicted in Figure 5, the quality of the Loran-C Buoy fixes in 1992 was variable but sufficient for general tracking.
-The buoy drifted about 100 km to the WSW in 7 days (15cms-1), essentially along the isobaths.
-In 1994, the drogued drifter was deployed on three occasions, twice in the stratified area and once in the well-mixed water (Figure 6).
+As depicted in Fig. 5, the quality of the Loran-C Buoy fixes in 1992 was variable but sufficient for general tracking.
+The buoy drifted about 100 km to the west-southwest in 7 days (15 cm per sec), essentially along the isobaths.
+In 1994, the drogue drifter was deployed on three occasions, twice in the stratified area and once in the well-mixed water (Fig. 6).
 The ship and drifter positions, displayed on a laptop screen, were used to guide the ships track during MOCNESS hauls.
 The results were satisfactory as most of the MOCNESS hauls intersected the drifter track at about their mid-point.
-Two of the drifter tracks at Stratified Site I and Mixed Site performed as expected in the bank's circulation having a 10 km semidiurnal tidal excursion and a southwestward mean drift along isobaths of about 12 cm/s (10 km/day).
-However, on Stratified Site II, May 22-23, the expected tidal excursion was observed but there was little mean drift.
-The difference is most likely due to changes in the wind pattern during the cruise.
+Two of the drifter tracks at Stratified Site I and Mixed Site performed as expected in the bank's circulation having a 10 km semidiurnal tidal excursion and a southwestward mean drift along isobaths of about 12 cm per sec (10 km per day).
+However, on Stratified Site II, 22-23 May, the expected tidal excursion was observed but there was little mean drift.
+The difference was most likely due to changes in the wind pattern during the cruise.